nens/threedi-docs/source/b_interflow.rst

 .. figure:: image/b_interflow_simple.png
    :alt: Sketch of interflow layer

 The water level rises from the deepest level in a cell.
-Therefore water is first stored in the interflow layer and only when the water level rises above the ground level is water stored on the surface.
-This implies, that :math: `H_I` can be maximally the thickness of the interflow layer and H>0 when the water level is above the ground level.
+Therefore, water is first stored in the interflow layer and only when the water level rises above the surface level is water stored on the surface.
+This implies, that :math:`H_I` can be maximally the thickness of the interflow layer and H>0 when the water level is above the surface level.
 The porosity depends on the soil characteristics, below one finds some examples.

 .. figure:: image/b_interflow_examples_porosity.png
    :alt: Applications of the interflow layer
+   :scale: 75 %

    Applications of the interflow layer